Fear Effect: Plot

-The one-armed Glas reawakens in a meat locker, surprised to find he is still alive; he surmises that Mr. Lam must be planning a slow death for him.
+The one-armed Glas reawakens in a meat locker.
+Surprised to find he is still alive, he surmises that Mr. Lam must be planning a slow death for him.
 Wee Ming arrives and tries her best to aid him.
 When Hana storms in to confront her former boss, Madam Chen, she learns that Chen is actually a demon in disguise.
 In the ensuing fight, Chen and her minions are killed, but Mr. Lam disappears with his daughter into a portal to Hell.
 Determined to save Wee Ming from whatever fate Mr. Lam has in store for her, Hana follows them into the portal, with Glas reawakening, and frees himself to give chase.

 In a surreal journey through Hell, Hana meets the Black and White Guards of Impermanence who give her cryptic messages about her fate.
 Glas encounters the reanimated corpse of Deke, who is being tortured for the many murders he has committed.
 Deke takes on a grotesque demonic form and attacks Glas.
-After he is victorious, Glas promises to avenge Deke.
+After defeating Deke, Glas promises to avenge him.
 Meanwhile, Hana confronts Yim Lau Wong, who explains that Hell has become overburdened with the souls of the guilty.
 Once Wee Ming is returned to the netherworld, Yim Lau Wong will be able to expand the reaches of Hell and consume Earth.
 Hana was chosen to look after Wee Ming because Yim Lau Wong desired someone "ruthless" to be her guardian.

 Glas reappears and tries to kill Wee Ming, believing her to be the root of the chaos.
 During the tense standoff between Hana and Glas, the player is given a choice over which of them should die.
 This decision will determine the final boss as well as the subsequent ending.
 On the "Hard" difficulty setting, a third option will become available: spare the lives of both Glas and Hana.
 In this ending, the pair emerge from the smoldering wreckage of the brothel, where they find a befuddled Deke sitting on a toilet.
 Deke has no memory of being killed, believing he has taken a bump to the head, and asks how they made out on the "deal".
 As he hoists himself out of the pit, Glas is stunned to realize that his left arm has been completely restored.
 The three partners walk off into the sunrise to continue their exploits.